google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/releaseNotes/relNotesGEE5_3_3.rst.txt

       removed for most calculations, such as when system manager is determining which resources overlap.

+      **Optimized handling for task status updates**.
+      System manager's performance while handling updates about running tasks has been improved.
+This update is experimental and can be enabled using the :ref:`GraphOperations flag <graph-operations>`.

       .. rubric:: Supported Platforms

       The Open GEE 5.3.3 release is supported on 64-bit versions of the